-AGL are exposed to certain risks that are not captured by the Internal Model capital calculation, i.e., liquidity risk, strategic risk and reputational risk.
 Capital is not considered an appropriate mitigation method for these risks.
 Instead, the Company's regular operations and formal governance structures monitor and manage these risks.

-Additionally, special consideration is given to emerging risks, in particular 'ESG' risks.
+Additionally, special consideration is given to emerging risks and sustainability risks as noted below.

-C.6.2.
-Emerging risk
+C.6.2.1.
+Emerging Risks

 Emerging risk refers to expected or possible changes to the current risk profile due to future events whose impacts are either unknown or subject to great uncertainty.
-Emerging risks may occur in any of the risk categories discussed above.
+Emerging risks are also tranversal and may occur in any of the risk categories discussed above.